tzoltak/logLime/README.md

 Specific set of indicators is described in a section *returns* in each function documentation.

+## Caution

+At the moment package works correctly only on log-data collected during surveys that do not enable backward navigation through survey screens.
+This problem is supposed to be solved in the future.
+If this is a feature you badly need, pleas contact the author of the package to speed up the developement of the solution.

 ## Funding

 Package is developed within a project *Understanding response styles in self-report data: consequences, remedies and sources* that is financed by the Polish National Science Center (NCN) research grant ([2019/33/B/HS6/00937](https://projekty.ncn.gov.pl/index.php?projekt_id=446393)).